7 Signs Your Senior Dog Has Joint Pain (and What Actually Helps)

 A Realistic 30-Day Plan

-Week 1: Vet visit for a baseline pain assessment.
-Start a quality joint supplement.
+Week 1: Vet visit for a baseline assessment.
+Start a quality daily joint supplement.

 Week 2: Audit weight.
-Reduce food by 10% if needed.
+Adjust food with your vet's guidance if needed.
 Add two short flat walks per day.

 Week 3: Home environment audit.
 Add non-slip rugs, an orthopedic bed, ramps where relevant.